hazelcast/hazelcast/hazelcast-documentation/src/HazelcastStabilizer/ExecutingExampleTest.md

-## Executing a Stabilizer Test
+## Executing a Simulator Test

 Probably you want to write your own test.
-The easiest way to do that is to make use of the Stabilizer archetype which will generate a project for you.
+The easiest way to do that is to make use of the Simulator archetype which will generate a project for you.

 ```
 mvn archetype:generate  \
-    -DarchetypeGroupId=com.hazelcast.stabilizer \
+    -DarchetypeGroupId=com.hazelcast.simulator \
     -DarchetypeArtifactId=archetype \
     -DarchetypeVersion=0.3 \
     -DgroupId=yourgroupid  \
     -DartifactId=yourproject
 ```

-This will create fully working stabilizer project including a very basic test: see ExampleTest that Increments an IAtomicLong.
+This will create fully working simulator project including a very basic test: see ExampleTest that Increments an IAtomicLong.
 When the test has completed, a verification is done if the actual number of increments is equal to the expected number of increments.
 In your case you probably want to do something more interesting.